Olympic Games

 Dropping Sports

 There needs to be exceptional circumstances for a core sport to be dropped from the program, such as a drug scandal, corruption or a massive drop in popularity.
-There are currently 28 sports on the program for the Beijing Games, which will drop to 26 for London when Baseball and Softball will be dropped from the program.
+There were 28 different sports on the program for the Beijing Games, which was reduced to 26 for London when baseball and softball were dropped from the program.
+In 2013, wrestling was dropped from the sports list (but reinstated later).

 New Sports